neidacreates/baking-simple-site/README.md

-# baking-simple-site
+# Simple Baking Themed Website
-Simple website about baking
+Simple website about baking, created during the Code with Mezcla workshop.
+## Technologies Used
+HTML, CSS, JavaScript